commerce-agent/cap/docs/specification.md

 CAP supports two deployment models:

 *   A Merchant Agent **MAY** expose CAP Skills as part of a larger, consolidated A2A service endpoint (an "A2A Gateway") that handles multiple types of A2A tasks for a domain.
 In this model, CAP Skills are distinguished by their `cap:` prefixed `id`s within a shared AgentCard.
-*   Alternatively, an CAP Merchant Agent **MAY** operate as a standalone A2A service with its own dedicated AgentCard and A2A service endpoint, focused solely on CAP Skills.
+*   Alternatively, a CAP Merchant Agent **MAY** operate as a standalone A2A service with its own dedicated AgentCard and A2A service endpoint, focused solely on CAP Skills.

-To ensure robust discovery, Crawlers indexing Merchant Agents and Client Agents seeking an CAP Merchant Agent for a given `{merchant-domain}` **SHOULD** attempt to locate its A2A AgentCard.
-The first successfully retrieved and validated A2A AgentCard that declares CAP support (as per [Section 4.1.4](#414-cap-requirements-for-the-agentcard)) **SHOULD** be used, according to the following resolution order:
+To ensure robust discovery, Crawlers indexing Merchant Agents and Client Agents seeking a CAP Merchant Agent for a given `{merchant-domain}` **SHOULD** attempt to locate its A2A AgentCard.
+The first successfully retrieved and validated A2A AgentCard that declares CAP support (as per [Section 4.4](#44-cap-requirements-for-the-agentcard)) **SHOULD** be used, according to the following resolution order:

-1.  **CAP DNS TXT Record for Manifest URL (RECOMMENDED for specific CAP endpoint discovery):**
+1.  **CAP DNS TXT Record for Manifest URL:**
-    Client Agents **SHOULD** first query for a DNS TXT record at the hostname `_cap.{merchant-domain}`.
+    Client Agents **SHOULD** query for a DNS TXT record at the hostname `_cap.{merchant-domain}`.
 This method allows merchants to directly specify the URL (potentially including a subpath) of the A2A AgentCard most relevant for CAP interactions.
-2.  **CAP HTML Link Tag Discovery (OPTIONAL):**
+2.  **CAP HTML Link Tag Discovery:**
     If interacting with an HTML page from the `{merchant-domain}` (e.g., a homepage or product page), Client Agents **MAY** parse the HTML for a `<link rel="cap-agent-card" href="...">` tag to find the A2A AgentCard.
-3.  **General A2A Well-Known URI (OPTIONAL):**
+3.  **General A2A Well-Known URI:**
-    As a general A2A discovery mechanism or fallback, Client Agents **MAY** attempt to locate a Merchant Agent's AgentCard via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in the [A2A-SPEC]).
+    As a general A2A discovery mechanism or fallback, Client Agents **MUST** attempt to locate a Merchant Agent's AgentCard via the standard A2A well-known URI: `https://{merchant-domain}/.well-known/agent.json` (as defined in the [A2A-SPEC]).

+Client Agents and Crawlers **MUST** use at least the "3.
+General A2A Well-Known URI" method discover Merchant AgentCards.
+To improve discoverability, Merchants **SHOULD** implement all methods, though it's expected only the mandatory "3.
+General A2A Well-Known URI" may be implemented for a dedicated e-commerce `{merchant-domain}`.

 ### 4.1.
 CAP DNS TXT Record for Manifest URL

 *   Merchant Agents choosing to use this discovery method **MUST** publish a DNS TXT record at the hostname `_cap.{merchant-domain}`.
 *   This TXT record **MUST** contain a single string value that is the absolute HTTPS URL of the Merchant Agent's A2A AgentCard (e.g., `"https://example.com/store/.well-known/agent.json"`).
 Key-value formats (like `cap-agent-card-url=...`) **SHOULD NOT** be used for this specific TXT record; the value itself **MUST** be the URL.
 *   Merchants **SHOULD NOT** publish multiple TXT records at the `_cap.{merchant-domain}` hostname for CAP discovery.
 If multiple records are present, Client Agents and Crawlers **MAY** process only the first one retrieved that contains a valid HTTPS URL.
-*   Client Agents and Crawlers **MAY** query for this TXT record.
+*   Client Agents and Crawlers **SHOULD** query for this TXT record.
 If found and valid, they would then fetch the A2A AgentCard from the extracted URL.

 ### 4.2.
 CAP HTML Link Tag Discovery

-*   If a Client Agent or Crawler interacts with an HTML page on the `{merchant-domain}` and has not yet discovered an AgentCard via prior methods, it **MAY** parse the HTML for a `<link>` tag to discover the location of an CAP-relevant A2A AgentCard.
+*   If a Client Agent or Crawler interacts with an HTML page on the `{merchant-domain}` and has not yet discovered an AgentCard via prior methods, it **MAY** parse the HTML for a `<link>` tag to discover the location of a CAP-relevant A2A AgentCard.
 *   The link tag **SHOULD** be: `<link rel="cap-agent-card" href="<URL_to_AgentCard>">`.
     *   The `href` attribute **MUST** be an absolute HTTPS URL or a root-relative path pointing directly to a valid A2A AgentCard (e.g., `https://example.com/store/.well-known/agent.json` or `/custom-path/agent.json`).
 *   Client Agents finding this link **SHOULD** then fetch the A2A AgentCard from the specified `href`.